Help center for low-income households

-If your household is considered a low-income household and you have fallen behind on your payments or think you might in the near future, we urge you to contact our customer services as soon as possible so we can prevent the situation from deteriorating.
+If your household is considered a low-income household and you have fallen behind on your payments or think you might in the near future, we urge you to contact our customer services as soon as possible so we can keep your file in good standing.
 You may be referred to the help center for low-income households so that you can reach a payment arrangement with more manageable installments.

 - Montréal: 514 385‑7252